 - It is always safer to travel with a companion or group.

 - Get in shape before setting out.
 Good physical conditioning is essential to traveling the rigorous Colorado Trail.
 Even those in top condition can be adversely affected by the high altitude, however, and should acclimatize, especially when coming from much lower elevations.
-(See Acclimatizing to Altitude in this Trip Planning section.)
+(See the Altitude and Acclimatizing page on this site.)

 - File a hiking plan with friends or loved ones, and check in often with revisions, so that unnecessary searching can be avoided if something should go awry.

 - Learn basic first aid for your own safety and that of others.

 - Guard against fatigue.
 Pushing yourself in rugged terrain invites disaster.